microsoft/debug-adapter-protocol/specification.md

 The code between the current location and the goto target is not executed but skipped.

 The debug adapter first sends the response and then a 'stopped' event with reason 'goto'.
+Clients should only call this request if the capability 'supportsGotoTargetsRequest' is true (because only then goto targets exist that can be passed as arguments).

 ```typescript
 interface GotoRequest extends Request {